 If a healthy person takes a big breath in and then blows out as hard, they will be able to get over 70% of the air out of their lungs in one second.

 In obstructive lung disease, such as COPD, asthma or bronchiectasis, it takes longer to empty your lungs.
 The airflow is slower because the disease makes your airways narrower or lungs less elastic.
 Because breathing out is slower, the person may need to breathe in again before they have emptied their lungs.
 This makes breathing uncomfortable.

 In restrictive lung disease, you cannot fill your lungs with air because your lungs are restricted from fully expanding.
 This happens when the lungs themselves are stiff or because there is a problem with the chest wall or breathing muscles.

 The most common restrictive lung conditions are interstitial lung disease, such as IPF, others are obesity or a curved spine.

-There’s more detail in patient information leaflets developed by the Association of Chartered Physiotherapists in Respiratory Care.
+There’s more information on managing breathlessness on the Association of Chartered Physiotherapists in Respiratory Care website.

 Positions for obstructive lung conditions